transkatgirl/Tapestry-Loom/README.md

 - [ ] Optimize for performance whenever possible
 	- [ ] Aim to have acceptable performance on weaves with ~1 million nodes, ~200k active and ~10MB of active text on low-end hardware (such as a Raspberry Pi)
 		- [ ] Implement a special "link" node to allow splitting giant weaves into multiple documents
+	- [ ] Optimize memory usage to be as low as reasonably possible
 - [ ] Collaborative weave editing over LAN
 - [ ] Adaptive looming using token entropy or [confidence](https://arxiv.org/pdf/2508.15260)
 - [ ] Token streaming and display of nodes being generated